best in class

 Material

-Most of the sleep experts we spoke to agreed that sheets made of natural fibers, like cotton and linen, are your best bet for sweaty sleepers because they’re the most breathable (and therefore cooling).
+Most of the sleep experts I spoke to agreed that sheets made of natural fibers, like cotton and linen, are your best bet for sweaty sleepers because they’re the most breathable (and therefore cooling).
 When it comes to cotton, the weave of a fabric matters, too.
 “Specific weaves like cotton percale tend to be more cooling for hot sleepers than sateen,” according to Dr. Shelby Harris, director of sleep health at Sleepopolis.
 That’s because percale sheets have a tight one-over, one-under weave, which makes them cooler and more lightweight than sateen options, which have a looser (and more dense) three-over-one weave.
+(Read my in-depth explainer about the difference between the two weaves.)

 Sheets made from naturally derived fibers (the material is considered to semi-synthetic) can also be cooling.
-Lyocell, which also goes by brand name Tencel, is a type of rayon made from eucalyptus trees and is considered a semi-synthetic fiber because of how it’s processed (generally speaking, the wood is broken down then dissolved using a chemical process to create a wood pulp, or cellulose, that’s then spun into fibers).
+Lyocell, which also goes by brand name Tencel, is a type of rayon made from eucalyptus trees and is considered a semi-synthetic fiber because of how it’s processed.
+(Generally speaking, the wood is broken down then dissolved using a chemical process to create a wood pulp, or cellulose, that’s then spun into fibers.)
 The resulting fabric is soft and lightweight, and it’s known to have good temperature- and moisture-regulating properties.
 Bamboo is another type of rayon as it’s made from bamboo wood and goes through a similar process as lyocell; it is also considered to be soft to the touch and cooling.
 (Bamboo-derived materials are also considered sustainable, due to the fast-growing nature of the treelike grass.)
+A note: Viscose is a type of rayon, but the terms are often used interchangeably.

 Moisture wicking

 While all these sheets are breathable, if you’re a sweaty sleeper, you’ll want to look for bedding that not only promotes airflow but absorbs moisture and draws it away from your body.
-However, as Keith Cushner, executive director of product testing at Sleep Foundation, points out, some sheets that claim to be cooling can be deceiving.
-“Calling sheets moisture wicking doesn’t necessarily mean that they will be breathable,” he explains, which is why he says you should take careful note of the material of any sheets that promise to cool you down before investing in a pair.
+However, as Keith Cushner, senior vice-president at Sleep Doctor, points out, some sheets that claim to be cooling can be deceiving.
+“Calling sheets moisture-wicking doesn’t necessarily mean that they will be breathable,” he explains, which is why he says you should take careful note of the material of any sheets that promise to cool you down before investing in a pair.
 (All the options shown below, no matter what material they’re made of, are queen size, unless noted otherwise.)

 If breathability is your biggest concern, go for sheets made of a natural fiber like cotton.
-Within the cotton category, percale was recommended by seven of our panelists including Cralle; Cushner; Dr. Margarita Oks, a pulmonologist at Lenox Hill Hospital; psychotherapist Heather Turgeon, the co-author of The Happy Sleeper; Ben Trapskin, the founder of bedding-review site the Sleep Sherpa; and Harris.
-“Percale is naturally very crisp,” says Oks, “making it easier and more comfortable for people to sleep.”
-Cralle notes that the matte finish of percale sheets “is going to be cooler than sateen,” which, as mentioned above, is more dense because of the way it’s woven.
+Within the cotton category, percale sheets are the crispest and most lightweight of all the bedding thanks to its plain weave, and they feel the coolest to me.
+Percale’s matte finish also contributes to its cooling factor.
+Seven of our expert panelists agree, including Cralle; Cushner; Dr. Margarita Oks, a pulmonologist at Lenox Hill Hospital; psychotherapist Heather Turgeon, the co-author of The Happy Sleeper; Ben Trapskin, the founder of bedding-review site Yawnder; and Harris.

 Best cooling linen sheets